 - Other eye conditions, such as glaucoma, macular edema, or vitreous hemorrhage

-Because the risk of these disorders increases with age, retinal vein occlusion most often affects older people.
+The risk of these disorders increases with age, therefore retinal vein occlusion most often affects older people.

 Blockage of retinal veins may cause other eye problems, including:

-- Glaucoma (high pressure in the arteries), caused by new, abnormal blood vessels growing in the front part of the eye
+- Glaucoma (high pressure in the eye), caused by new, abnormal blood vessels growing in the front part of the eye

 - Macular edema, caused by the leakage of fluid in the retina

-- Sudden blurring or vision loss in all or part of one eye
+Symptoms include sudden blurring or vision loss in all or part of one eye.

 Exams and Tests